Why airfocus

 product-management-intro

-When it came to looking at Canny competitors, we looked at answering the following:
+When it came to looking at Canny alternatives, we looked at answering the following:

 • How does it help with roadmapping and sharing roadmaps?